Henri van Kol: Politics

 Van Kol's interest in socialism grew throughout his school years and into adulthood.
 He worked on a study of how much it costs for workers to support a family of six and volunteered in workers' community houses, as prescribed by Charles Fourier.
-He got to know Karl Marx's family when her was their guide and interpreter at the Congress of the International at The Hague in September 1872.
+He got to know Karl Marx's family when he was their guide and interpreter at the Congress of the International at The Hague in September 1872.
 He met other noted socialists at the Congress.
 He wrote in socialist publications under the pseudonym Rienzi, an opera based upon Cola di Rienzo, an Italian politician from the 14th century and he wrote under his name for books like Christendom en socialisme (1881) and Wages as it is, and as it should be (1888-1889).
 He had several perspectives about socialism, scientific, utopian idealist, and emotional when acquiring examples of downtrodden workers.

 Henri van Kol worked in the East Indies, and became the first socialist there.
 In 1876, he joined the First International.
 Van Kol was a member of the Social Democratic League (Sociaal Democratische Bond (SDB), a Dutch socialist political party, and broke away from the party to co-found the Social Democratic Workers' Party in 1894.
 In 1897, van Kol was elected to the States General of the Netherlands (parliament).
 The family moved to Princenhage, and van Kol was often in The Hague.
 He made political trips within the Netherlands and to the East Indies in 1901 and 1902.
 He met and supported Kartini in her quest to earn a scholarship to train to become a teacher in Indonesia.
 Van Kohl was a member of parliament until 1909.